-Check traffic thoroughly in all directions.

-Decelerate gently.

-Brake smoothly and, if necessary, change gears.

-If necessary, come to a complete stop (no coasting) behind any stop signs, signals, sidewalks, or stop lines maintaining a safe gap behind any vehicle in front of you.

-Your vehicle must not roll forward or backward.
+- Check traffic thoroughly in all directions. - Decelerate smoothly. - Brake smoothly and, if necessary, change gears. - If necessary, come to a complete stop (no coasting) behind any signals, sidewalks, or stop lines maintaining a safe gap behind any vehicle in front of you. - Your vehicle must not roll forward or backward.